zjohns025/pdsnd_github/README.md

 ### Project Description
 This project uses pandas library to determine statistics on us bikeshare data.
 The program takes in user input for which months, days, and city they would like to explore the data for, and then outputs trip statistics.
-The statistics include:
+The statistics include the following:

 #### Most Popular:
 * Month